KatieK2/speaker-jam/README.md

 ## Who are we?

 We are a group of speakers and conference organizers who have presented their selected talks at technical conferences.
 We now want to share our knowledge and help new speakers be successful.

+### Contributing:

+Are you interested in helping new voices polish up their CFPs and talks?
+See [contributing](CONTRIBUTING.md).

 ## Links and Articles: